NiekD/pilight-addons/functions/README.md

 Here we need to use IS (or ISNOT) because the value of "b" is a string.

-The VAR function takes an optional third parameter that will at as default if the name searched for doesn't exist or is not part of a name=value pair.
+The VAR function takes an optional third parameter that will be returned if the name searched for doesn't exist or is not part of a name=value pair.
 Otherwise the string "?" will be returned which will cause an error when used with an arithmetic operator!

 So, if c is supposed to have a numerc value but doesn't exist, an error will occur if you do:
 ```